Global Page Elements and Branding Requirements

 All IEEE sites must utilize the following guidelines for site footers:

-• Descriptor: A not-for-profit organization, IEEE is the world's largest technical professional organization dedicated to advancing technology for the benefit of humanity.
+- * Descriptor: A public charity, IEEE is the world's largest technical professional organization dedicated to advancing technology for the benefit of humanity.

 * Denotes required administrative links/language in the digital site footer.
 Do not replicate the policies listed above.
 Link directly to the IEEE policies.
 If you believe there is a conflict or that your site has need for a more explicit or restrictive policy, please contact the Experience Design team.